website logo

 To test that everything is set up correctly, you can navigate to the Pi’s web interface at <rpi ip address>:80.
 Enable Honk to Save Clips on your Tesla, and then under the Tools page of your Raspberry Pi’s web interface, click the Trigger archive/sync button.

-Finally, log in to your Storj DCS account and take advantage of the Object Browser to manage and share your clips!
+Finally, log in to your Storj account and take advantage of the Object Browser to manage and share your clips!